whataboutpets/minimal-mistakes/_posts/cats/2017-05-20-best-anti-allergy-wipes-for-cats.md

 ![image-left](/assets/images/cats/burts-bees-dander-reducing-cat-wipes.jpg){: .align-left}

-Burt's Bees for cats Dander Reducing Wipes are gentle cleansing wipes made with [Aloe Vera](https://en.wikipedia.org/wiki/Aloe_vera){:target="_blank"} to moisturize dry skin and reduce flaking.
+Burts Bees Dander Reducing Cat Wipes are gentle cleansing wipes made with [Aloe Vera](https://en.wikipedia.org/wiki/Aloe_vera){:target="_blank"} to moisturize dry skin and reduce flaking.

 The wipes are **made with natural ingredients**.
 They contain no sulfates, colorants or artificial fragrances and are safe for your furry little friend.

 The product is damp but not dripping wet, as such the wipes are wet enough to make an impact on your cat's coat.
-They are very effective at removing dandruff and other dirt and thus reducing potential allergens.
+They are very effective at removing litter dust, dandruff, and other dirt and thus reducing potential allergens.
 The moisturizing effect of the wipes will additionally approve the appearance of your feline's coat leaving it soft and shiny.

 The wipes are **pH balanced for cats** as their skin is much less acidic than humans.
 In addition, they will not wash off topical flea & tick treatment when following manufacturer's directions.